PierreSenellart/provsql/wasm/README.md

 `make wasm` (from the repo root) runs this whole recipe via [`build-wasm.sh`](build-wasm.sh) -- it builds the artifacts and assembles the Playground doc-root -- so the manual steps below are mainly for reference and debugging.
-The browser e2e is then `make playground-test`.
+The browser e2e is then `make test-playground`.

 ```bash
 ROOT=$PWD                      # the provsql repo